arruda/bgarena_analysis/bgarena_gatherer/README.md

 ## Spiders
 ### bgarenatables
-Spider that collects basic information about all game tables, from id=1 to X (configurable in the spider).
+Spider that collects basic information about all game tables, from a recent game table ID to  the  id `280482` (this was one very old table that was still working the gasic info page).

 #### Information Gathered: